Thomas Price (South Australian politician)

-Thomas Price (19 January 1852 – 31 May 1909), commonly referred to as Tom Price, served as the South Australian United Labor Party's first Premier of South Australia.
+Thomas Price (19 January 1852 – 31 May 1909) served as the South Australian United Labor Party's first Premier of South Australia.
 He formed a minority government at the 1905 election and was re-elected with increased representation at the 1906 election, serving in the premiership until his death in 1909.
 It was the world's first stable Labor government.
 Shortly afterwards, John Verran led Labor to form the state's first of many majority governments at the 1910 election.

 Achievements of the Price government included free state secondary schools, the formation of wages boards and a minimum wage, establishing the Municipal Tramways Trust through nationalisation, the costly administration of the Northern Territory was surrendered to the Federal government, and reform (though limited) of the upper house.
 The government also attained successive budget surpluses and reduced the accumulated public debt.

 Early life

 Tom Price was born in Brymbo, Denbighshire, Wales in 1852 to John and Jane Price.
 His family moved to Liverpool in 1853 where Tom grew up.
 Tom Price emigrated to South Australia with his family in 1883.
 He was a stonecutter, teacher, lay preacher, businessman, stonemason and clerk-of-works.
 As a stonemason, Price helped to build the Parliament House of South Australia, a building he would later serve in as an elected politician.